 Though garlic noodles are already easy enough, they can become easier with instant pot as you don’t need to stir the noodles anymore.
 And in truth, you shouldn’t mix them, or they’ll clump together when cooking in the pot.

-Nothing can amount to my love for pho, a Vietnamese noodle dish.
+Nothing can amount to my love for pho, a signature dish from Vietnam.
 Whether it’s summer or winter, I can slurp a whole bowl of pho.
 Since my passion is that big, obviously I’d want to make this dish myself so that I can enjoy it anytime I want.